priyankasharma1603/Video-conferencing-tool/README.md

-# BharatIntern-Tasks-1-2
+# BharatIntern-Tasks-3
+Video Conferencing Website

-This repository contains 2 websites which were given as tasks from Bharat Intern.
-1)Content Management Tool 2)Video Conferencing Website
+This repository contains the Content Management Tool website which was given as tasks by Bharat Intern.